 Descriptions of phenomena involving memory effects abound in science and engineering.
 Constitutive equations in viscoelasticity, for example, relate stress and strain through a history integral, where the relaxation kernel describes how the effect of past deformations influences the current stress.
 The study of anomalous transport is motivated by irregular migratory behavior in ecology and finance; spatial models of non-standard diffusion have memory-based representations, with temporal kernels modulating the influence of past concentrations on future evolution.
 Population dynamics with long-range interactions take the form of integral equations in which an average of past densities determines present growth.
 In epidemiology, fractional models formalize the delay associated with account-opening procedures, and also describe memory arising from multiple routes of infection.
 The order of the fractional operator carries an interpretation–the degree of memory in the system.
-(Zhang et al., 2023)(Li et al.)(Górska & Horzela, 2023)(Liu & Geng, 2024).
-Fractional differential equations governed by the Caputo derivative have been used to describe transport phenomena with memory (Almeida et al., 2015).
+(Zhang , 2023)(Li)(Górska & Horzela, 2023)(Liu & Geng, 2024).
+Fractional differential equations governed by the Caputo derivative have been used to describe transport phenomena with memory (Almeida ,., 2015).
 Such models arise in viscoelasticity, where particle displacements depend on past deformations and early-time behaviour corresponds to a standard material.
 In subdiffusion and superdiffusion, Caputo-based equations relate time-integral averages of past densities to present concentrations, extending classical models.
 In population dynamics, memory-driven growth leads to the consideration of fractional Caputo models that accommodate different interpretations about whether past values or increments are averaged.
-(Cusseddu, 2026)(Ghezal et al., 2025)(Salama & Fairag, 2024)(Kumari et al., 2024)(Ashok & Sayed2024)(Al-Mekhlafi2026)(Hugh & Soria2025).
+(Cusseddu, 2026)(Ghezal ,., 2025)(Salama & Fairag, 2024)(Kumari ., 2024)(Ashok & Sayed2024)(Al-Mekhlafi2026)(Hugh & Soria2025).
 Caputo-type fractional differential equations with real-order derivatives formalize widely-recognized phenomena and provide clear interpretations of the associated order.
 Well-posedness theory, numerical methods, nonlinearity, control, stochastic extensions, and other avenues of study serve to advance scholarship in this area.
-(KEBEDE, 2025)(Khan et al.2025)(Kang et al.2026)(Wang et al.2024)(Aydin & Mahmudov, 2025)(Ghosh & Kumar, 2026)(Shams & Carpentieri, 2025)(Rashid et al., 2026)(Glaeser et al.2023)
+(KEBEDE, 2025)(Khan .2025)(Kang .2026)(Wang .2024)(Aydin & Mahmudov, 2025)(Ghosh & Kumar, 2026)(Shams & Carpentieri, 2025)(Rashid , 2026)(Glaeser .2023)

 5.1.
 Viscoelasticity and Material Science